diealecel/deepconvo/README.md

 ## How to use deepConvo

+Note that deepConvo runs on Python 2.7.x.
+Please ensure your environment is set up to allow for this.

 ### Setup

 To run code in this repository, first install the dependencies by running the following code snippet.